What is bladder cancer?

 How is it diagnosed?

-- CT scan, which is a series of X-rays taken from different angles and arranged by a computer to show thin cross sections of organs inside your belly
+- CT scan, which uses X-rays and a computer to show detailed pictures of the bladder

 How is it treated?

-Large tumors that have grown into the muscle of the bladder wall must be surgically removed.
-Sometimes all or part of the bladder is removed.
-This type of surgery is called a cystectomy.
-If all of the bladder is removed, your provider will create a new way for urine to pass out of your body through an opening in your belly (a urostomy).
+- Surgery to remove the tumor.
+All or part of your bladder may also need to be removed.
+If your bladder is removed, your provider will create a new way for urine to pass out of your body through an opening in your belly (a urostomy).
 Your provider will create a pouch to collect urine inside your body, or a bag will be attached to the opening outside your belly.

 How can I take care of myself?